-Do you know what makes a website “eCommerce”?
-Can you tell what’s different between an eCommerce and a non-eCommerce website?
-Whether you’re a curious reader or a business wondering if your site is an eCommerce one, we’re here to share.
-Within this blog article, we’ll tell you the simplest way of identifying if a site is considered an eCommerce typed or not.
-Let’s begin!
+What makes a website an “eCommerce”?
+What’s the difference between an eCommerce and a non-eCommerce site?
+Whether you’re a curious reader or a business wondering if your site is an eCommerce, we’re here to share.
+Here are some of the simplest ways to identify whether a site is considered an eCommerce:

-Now, for those unfamiliar, your first assumption would most likely be that any business that deals in products or services would have an eCommerce site.
+For those unfamiliar, the most common assumption would be that any business that deals in products or provides services would have an eCommerce site.
 However, that is not always the case.
-For now let’s group websites into 2 category for the sake of ease for this blog: A non-eCommerce website and an eCommerce website.

 A non-eCommerce Website

-Websites’ main and most common objective is to provide information to inform, update and/or educate people.
-Of course there are other types of websites but for now let’s just group all types of websites as “non-eCommerce” websites just for this blog article.
+A websites’ main and most common objective is to provide information to inform, update and/or educate people.
+There are many other types of websites as well.
+A non-eCommerce website is generally used for casual purposes and not for selling any product/service online.

 An eCommerce Website

-Now, an eCommerce website would still aim to raise awareness and provide information about the business’ products and/or services.
-But what makes it standout from the “non-eCommerce” websites is that it includes a “transaction” segment.
-For most cases its a monetary-goods/service exchange where one party offers money while the other offers goods or services.
-And it is exactly this type of transaction that separates the website from a “normal” website.
+An eCommerce website still aims to raise awareness and provide information about the business’ products and/or services.
+However, it includes a “transaction” segment.
+For most cases, it’s a monetary-goods/service exchange where one party offers money while the other offers goods or services.
+This type of transaction separates an eCommerce website and a non-eCommerce website.

-Still wondering how a shop that does business might not have an eCommerce website?
-Or perhaps unsure what we could be speaking about?
-Do not fret, we’re here to ensure you walk away with knowledge not confusion.
+Still wondering how a business might not have an eCommerce website?
 Let us go through some visual examples!
 Firstly, let’s put all the non-product/service websites aside.
 Websites that are purely for information purposes (i.e: Wikipedia) will not be counted.

-Instead, let’s focus on some business-related sites to truly let you understand a difference between a eCommerce and non-eCommerce website from businesses.
+Instead, let’s focus on some business websites to show you the difference between an eCommerce and non-eCommerce website.

 As you can see from the many pages, they provide information about their different products.
-However, as they do not sell their products online on their website, there isn’t any “add to cart” sort of service available.
-This is an example of a business/brand’s website purely dedicated to providing information and not an eCommerce website.
+However, as they do not sell their products online on their website, there isn’t any “Add to Cart” service available.
+This is an example of a business website purely dedicated to providing information and not an eCommerce website.

 Interested in the design process of this website?
 Check out this project’s portfolio!

 As usual, the website starts off as a simple site with information about their wide variety of cup noodles.
-But what stands out is the order page where visitor can add to cart as well as check out.
-This is what makes it an eCommerce site because their products are not only for information purpose but also online sales.
+But what stands out is the order page where visitors can “Add to Cart” as well as “Check Out”.
+This is what makes it an eCommerce site – their products are not only for information purpose but also online sales.

 Wondering how we designed this website?
 Take a look at this project’s portfolio!

 Thinking of starting your own online business?
-Or perhaps you’ve realized your website is a non-eCommerce one and you wish to revamp it to an eCommerce one?
+Or perhaps you’ve realized your website is a non-eCommerce one and you wish to change it to an eCommerce?
 You’re at the right place!
 Pixel Mechanics is a pre-approved official vendor for the Productivity Solutions Grant (PSG).
 Click here to view our packages.

 Are you perhaps you’re just a curious reader itching for more articles?
-If so, take your time to browse through out other blogs!
+If so, take your time to browse through our other blogs!